opensource-observer/oso/apps/docs/blog/2024-03-19-request-for-impact-metrics.md

 | Issue Response Time | How much time passes between the opening of an issue and a response in the issue thread from another contributor?                         | Requires more indexing of issue threads |

 :::tip
 Check out our [starter notebooks](https://drive.google.com/drive/folders/1I4exiLfZYgPwIGBEzuAMeGtJUhtS_DE7?usp=drive_link) for impact metrics including Bus Factor and Velocity.
-The current Bus Factor for Open Source Observer is 0.36 -- a good deal lower than the average in our dataset (0.60), but not as low as Ethereum / Protocol Build (0.05).
+The current Bus Factor for Open Source Observer is 0.36 - a good deal lower than the average in our dataset (0.60), but not as low as Ethereum / Protocol Guild (0.05).
 :::

 ### Onchain Reputation

-Metrics that attempt to differentiate onchain users based on behavior and trust scores.
+_Metrics that attempt to differentiate onchain users based on behavior and trust scores._

 This is a hot topic right now, with a number of projects attempting to create reputation systems for onchain users.
 We're integrating with many of the leading projects and bringing the data they generate into the OSO data warehouse.
 From there, there are all sorts of directions you can take the analysis!

 The **Onchain Activity** metric is a good starting point for new analysts.
 Have a look at our working definitions for [onchain users](https://docs.opensource.observer/docs/how-oso-works/impact-metrics/onchain_users) and help us create some better ones.
 The **Network Loyalty** is a spicy metric that will get even spicier as we add more networks to the OSO dataset!

 | Impact Metric    | Description                                           | Comments                                   |
 | :--------------- | :---------------------------------------------------- | :----------------------------------------- |